-You need 1 $\frac{1}{2}$ times the standard quantity of Blonde on Blonde for your client's hair.
-How much of each ingredient do you need to mix?
+You need 1 1⁄2 times the standard quantity of Blonde on Blonde for your client's hair.
+How much of each ingredient do you need to mix? (measurement and calculation level 2)

 You estimate that your client's hair will need to process for 2 1⁄2 times the minimum recommended time for Blonde on Blonde.
 How long will it need to process? (scheduling budgeting and accounting level 2)